Demographics of Réunion: Ethnic groups

-Ethnic groups present include people of European, African, Malagasy, Indians and Chinese origin as well as many of mixed race.
+Ethnic groups present include people of European, African, Malagasy, Indian and Chinese origin as well as many of mixed race.
 Local names for these are used: Yabs, Cafres, Malbars and Zarabes (both ethnic groups of Indian origin) and Chinois.

 The proportion of people of each ethnicity is not known exactly, since the 1958 constitution bans questions about ethnicity in compulsory censuses in France.
 Long-established and ongoing intermarriage also blurs the issue.
 People of primarily African descent make up 35% of the population, those of primarily European and Indian descent number about one-quarter each, and people of Chinese, Malay, Vietnamese descent, along with those identifying as Métis, form roughly 15%.

 People of Tamil origin make up the majority of the Indo-Réunionnais people about 12%-13% of the island's population; Gujarati, Bihari and other origins form the remainder of the population.
 The island's community of Muslims from modern region of Pakistan and North India and elsewhere is also commonly referred to as Zarabes.

 Creoles (a name given to those born on the island, of various ethnic origins), make up the majority of the population.
 Groups that are not creole include people from Metropolitan France (known as Zoreilles) and those from Mayotte and the Comoros.